kdeconinck/Spot.Go/docs/architecture.md

 Implementation note:

 * The compiler assumes semantic validation has already succeeded and reuses resolver output for declaration lookups.
+* Compiled token expressions are stored in flat arenas and referenced by indices rather than rebuilt as pointer-linked runtime trees.

 ## Scanner